JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

    https://github.com/Kotlin/kmp-integration-sample
    ```

-   > The `master` branch contains the project's initial state – a simple Android application.
+   The `master` branch contains the project's initial state – a simple Android application.
-   > To see the final state with the iOS application and the shared module, switch to the `final` branch.
+   To see the final state, with the iOS application and the shared module, switch to the `final` branch.
-   >
-   {style="tip"}

 3. Switch to the **Project** view:

    ![Project view](switch-to-project.png){width="513"}